discocube/walk_the_loop/README.md

 ## Description

 6 puzzles, each having more edges and nodes (game pieces) in its graph (gameboard) than the previous (from 4 nodes to 32 nodes) results in each proceeding graph being slightly more difficult than the last, demonstrating the idea of complexity, of the growth in complexity in solving a puzzle with let's say a thousand more nodes.
 Once a puzzle is solved, the game will proceeds to the next puzzle.
-Clicking on the 6 icons below the gameboard will allow you to skip to that particular puzzle.
+Clicking on one of the 6 icons below the gameboard will set that graph as the current game.
 The gameboard consists of a visual representation of a graph, which is a collection of nodes and edges, where node represent objects and edges the connection / relationship between them.
 In this game the nodes are the steps and the edges are the lines connecting these steps.
 The goal is to step (click) from node to node (if they are connected by an edge) until all nodes have been clicked and the last node is next to the start.